Cluster Navigator/Navigator+ (3936 + 1280 cores)

 The distinction between --mem and --mem-per-cpu is important when running multi-core jobs (for single core jobs, the two are equivalent). --mem sets total memory across all cores, while --mem-per-cpu sets the value for each requested core.
 If you request two cores (-n 2) and 4 Gb with --mem, each core will receive 2 Gb RAM.
 If you specify 4 Gb with --mem-per-cpu, each core will receive 4 Gb for a total of 8 Gb.

 Monitoring job progress with squeue and sacct

 squeue and sacct are two different commands that allow you to monitor job activity in SLURM. squeue is the primary and most accurate monitoring tool since it queries the SLURM controller directly. sacct gives you similar information for running jobs, and can also report on previously finished jobs, but because it accesses the SLURM database, there are some circumstances when the information is not in sync with squeue.

 Running squeue without arguments will list all currently running jobs.
 It is more common, though to list jobs for a particular user (like yourself) using the -u option...

 squeue -u palberto

 or for a particular job

 squeue -j 9999999

 If you include the -l option (for "long" output) you can get useful data, including the running state of the job.

-squeue "long" output using username (-u) and job id (-j) filters
+Example: squeue "long" output using username (-u) filter

 The squeue man page has a complete description of the tool options.